raphaelquast/EOmaps/docs/contribute.rst

 The source code of EOmaps is managed on GitHub.

-To get started, create a new **fork** of the `EOmaps repository <https://github.com/raphaelquast/EOmaps>`_ to get your own copy of the source code.
+To get started, create a new **fork** of the `EOmaps repository <https://github.com/raphaelquast/EOmaps/fork>`_ to get your own copy of the source code.

-Then, open a terminal, navigate to the folder you want to work in and clone the repository to get a local copy via:
+Then, open a terminal, navigate to the folder you want to work in and clone the forked repository to get a local copy via:

 .. code-block:: console

-    git clone < url to fork of eomaps repository>
+    git clone < url to fork of EOmaps repository>

-For development, first checkout the ``dev`` branch which contains all pending changes for the next release.
+For development, make sure that you first checkout the ``dev`` branch which contains all pending changes for the next release.
-Then create a new feature or bug-fix branch via:
+Then, create a new feature or bug-fix branch and start coding!

 .. code-block:: console